foxford/conference/docs/src/api.rtc.create.md

 # Create

-Creates a real-time connection to available backend through signal messages and then media may be sent.
+Create a real-time connection to send signal messages and then media.

 *NOTE: If Janus Gateway is used as a backend, a handle to the conference plugin for the patricular agent and a session will be created when necessary.*